moderniselife/SchroDrive/README.md

 # SchröDrive

 The ultimate media automation orchestrator.
-SchröDrive seamlessly integrates with Overseerr to automatically search Prowlarr for the best torrents and deliver them to your preferred debrid service.
+SchröDrive seamlessly integrates with Overseerr to automatically search Prowlarr or Jackett for the best torrents and deliver them to your preferred debrid service.
 Currently supporting TorBox with upcoming support for Real-Debrid, All-Debrid, and Premiumize.

 ## Releases
 - [Latest Release](https://github.com/moderniselife/SchroDrive/releases/latest) - Auto-incremented version and release notes